-Königsrufen is an Austrian trick-taking game for four players in which there is a permanent set of trumps.
+Königsrufen (or Königrufen) is an Austrian trick-taking game for four players in which there is a permanent set of trumps.
 The contract played is determined by bidding, and in most contracts the object is not to win a certain number of tricks but to capture in the tricks cards amounting to a certain value.

 This article describes the variant of the game played in Cheltenham in Gloucestershire, England – and now also at Made by Many in London.
 “London rules” now only deviate from “Cheltenham rules” in the addition of Farbensolo as a possible contract.
 This was lifted from another variant of the rules of this game from pagat.com.